rianvdm/pm-resources/llm-prompts/cloudflare-explainer.md

 ### 3. Questions for Review & Discussion

-Now generate a list of **specific, thoughtful questions** I can ask the team to sound informed AND actually learn something. **Important:** write the questions in the order I would read the document (top to bottom), and include relevant excerpts if there is something specific I should respond to.
+Based on the explanation above, suggest **areas to probe** and **example questions** I might consider asking the team.
+These are starting points to help me prepare—I'll adapt them based on my own understanding and context. **Important:** organize these in the order I would read the document (top to bottom), and include relevant excerpts if there is something specific worth discussing.

 #### 3.1 Clarifying the basics
 Questions to make sure I understand the proposal correctly before going deeper.